JimmySene/JimmySene/README.md

 # <Jimmy Sené (J.S) /> - Welcome to my GitHub page !

 Like my name say, to be a JavaScript dev was my clear path. 😂
-Seriously, I am a **french fullstack JS and PHP Instructor 👨🏻‍🏫 / Developper 👨🏻‍💻**.
+Seriously, I am a **french IT teacher 👨🏻‍🏫👨🏻‍💻**.
-I work as **freelance** and I love teaching my dev skills and coding some fun stuff.
+I work as **freelance** everywhere in France and border countries. 🧳

-I am currently **teaching web development to some babies 👶🏻 fullstack JS developpers 100% remotely**.
-I'm also working on a stable version of my **epic Discord Bot 🤖** with **Node.js**.
+<a href="https://fr.linkedin.com/in/jimmy-sene">Contact me on LinkedIn</a> if you have some propositions.

 ## Front skills